 Biscuits are a popular snack and we love to eat them with a cup of chai almost daily.
-Biscuits, especially the chocolate ones taste delicious and make for quick and easy treats.
-Children love to eat them every now and then.
-If your little one has started eating solids and is already nine months or above, you might be tempted to give biscuits to him.
+Biscuits, especially the chocolate ones taste delicious and make for quick and easy treats for children.
+If you have a baby who has just started on solids (or is already nine months or above), you might be tempted to give biscuits to him.
 Biscuits might seem like a good snack for him as they are soft and easily dissolve in milk.
 But are they really good for your tiny munchkin?
 Think again before you give store-bought biscuits to your baby.
 Read this article to understand why biscuits are not a nutritious option for your little darling!

 Can You Give Biscuits to Your Baby?

 Biscuits taste yummy, of course, and nowadays, you will find biscuits of different flavours, colours and textures.
 They make for an excellent snack for teatime or simply when you’re feeling a bit hungry.
 However, this only applies to adults.
 Biscuits are certainly not a healthy replacement for actual, healthy food when it comes to feeding your baby.
 Biscuits are not really good for babies.
 In fact, they are not good for toddlers and young kids too.

 Reasons Why You Should Avoid Giving Store-Bought Biscuits to Babies

 Although biscuits are tasty, they offer no nutrition to babies and children.
 From a nutrition standpoint, they have zero value.
 The ingredients used in making biscuits are not healthy at all.
 Hence, you should avoid giving biscuits to your little one.
 We have listed down the ingredients of biscuits that are unhealthy and the reasons for the same.
 We have also mentioned the possible problems that may arise if your baby eats store-bought biscuits.